Epidemiology

 7. Barker DJ, Godfrey KM, Fall C, et al. Relation of birth weight and childhood respiratory infection to adult lung function and death from chronic obstructive airways disease.
 BMJ.
 1991;303:671-675.

 8. Donaldson GC, Seemungal TA, Bhowmik A, et al. Relationship between exacerbation frequency and lung function decline in chronic obstructive pulmonary disease.
+Thorax.
 2002;57:847-852.

 9. Martinez CH, Mannino DM, Jaimes FA, et al. Undiagnosed obstructive lung disease in the United States.
 Associated factors and long-term mortality.
 Ann Am Thorac Soc.
 2015;12:1788-1795.